Flag of Louisiana: 21st-century standardization

+Two vintage examples of state flags produced prior to 2006; note the differences in art style and one lacking the blood drops.

 During the 19th century, it was traditional on the state flag and seal for the pelican in her piety to have three drops of blood on her chest.
 In later years, however, the tradition (on both the state flag and seal) was haphazardly followed, which was noticed by an eighth-grader at Vandebilt Catholic High School in Houma, who brought this to the attention of his state legislator.

 On May 25, 2006, a law was enacted requiring the flag to include "an appropriate display of three drops of blood" on the pelican's breast; however, it wasn't until November 22, 2010, that a formal redesign of the flag with standardized imagery was formally introduced.
 Baton Rouge artist Curtis Vann Jr., who was hired to design a standardized pelican for the updated flag, used a more realistic depiction of a brown pelican for his design, although rendered in white as required by law, but he also incorporated the brown pelican's yellow–brown crown.
 The design also specified an azure field and removed "and" from the banner beneath the pelican's nest.